For the price of bitcoin, the summer was anything but smooth.

 "From the early 2000s onward, there was a proliferation of ETFs covering all manner of commodity interests.
 In each and every case – for gold, silver, oil, natural gas, platinum, copper and even indices – the advent of the ETFs led to higher prices, more trading volume of futures and cash exchanges and higher levels of commodity futures open interest."

-Should either ETF receive approval, bitcoin could enjoy a notable increase in liquidity.
-It was this variable that Du Jun, co-founder of Chinese exchange Huobi, singled out as potentially driving the digital currency's price higher.
+Chinese exchange Huobi, singled out as potentially driving the digital currency's price higher.

 "Bitcoin's liquidity depends on the future of bitcoin's value and investors' expectation to a large extent," Du said.